Fraud-Detection-and-Defense/lego-docs/README.md

 **Build**

-Remember what we want: an image that will, ad vitam aeternam, run an analysis as if we were still today.
-To do this, we’ll use the --build-arg WHEN= argument for the docker build.
-Just after the =, put the date you want your analysis to be run from.
+Remember what we want: an image that will run an analysis exactly as we defined today, even if it is actually run far in the future.
+To do this, we’ll use the `--build-arg WHEN=` argument for the docker build.
+Just after the `=`, put the date you want your analysis to be run from.

 Now, go and build your image.
 From your terminal, in the directory where the Dockerfile is located, run: